Overview of Graduate Program

 - $3500 summer stipend – 4 summers

 Please note that this package is made up of a combination of fellowship stipend and teaching salary.
 (Students usually teach in 2 or 3 of the 5 years.)
 Stipend payments are usually received in late August, late January, and early June, while teaching salary is received monthly starting in early September.
 Taxes will be owed on salary income as well as on fellowship funding.
 Some taxes will be withheld from your monthly salary payments, but not from fellowships so save funds with which to pay your tax bill.
-This bill can be for several thousand dollars if most of your funding has been from fellowships in the prior year.
+This bill can be for several thousand dollars if most of your funding has been from fellowships in the prior calendar year.

 Our ability to fund all students depends on each student’s commitment to the department and to our program.
 By accepting the offer of funding and responding to our request for teaching preferences, you become an important part of how we educate our undergraduate students.
 We will provide you with training, support, and supervision to fulfill this important role and prepare for future careers.
 At the same time, you are expected to participate fully in this reciprocal agreement, communicate proactively about your circumstances, and fulfill your teaching commitments.

 Funding in the 4th year: If a student advances to candidacy for the Ph.D. in a timely manner (by the end of the 3rd year), has a satisfactory Doctoral Candidacy Review, is on track to file the dissertation in a timely manner, and has previously applied for any extramural funding, then the student will receive an academic year of Doctoral Completion Fellowship (DCF) support from the Graduate Division.
-If a student does not qualify for the Doctoral Completion Fellowship, we may offer teaching support in the 4th year and consider you for teaching support in the 5th year.
+If a student does not qualify for the Doctoral Completion Fellowship, we may offer teaching support in the 4th year and consider teaching support in the 5th year.
 Consult the Graduate Division website for DCF details.

 Hickman Book Award